Our services. In the course of undertaking inquiries and reporting to your insurer, we will receive information about you.

 Recipients to whom your information is disclosed will include ‘relevant parties’:

-- your insurer and / or their subsidiaries, legal representatives, underwriters, brokers and / or Public Authorities (such as the police or ambulance service) as is necessary to perform our instructions
+- your insurer and / or their subsidiaries, legal representatives, underwriters, brokers and / or Public Authorities (such as the police, ambulance service and DVLA) as is necessary to perform our instructions

 - our agents tasked with fulfilling our instructions